Question

 Resume Experts • 10+ Years Experience

-The word "seeking" is commonly used in resume objectives and cover letters to describe what you're looking for in a role.
-However, this passive language can make you sound uncertain or desperate rather than confident and valuable.
+The word "seeking" is commonly used on resumes to express what you're looking for in a role or opportunity.
+However, this passive language can make you sound uncertain or unfocused to hiring managers.

 Better Alternatives to Use Instead